Robot vacuums are learning to avoid dog poop. But that’s not all they can see.

 “Roomba j7+,” the latest version of iRobot’s popular home vacuum, claims to give customers “even more control over their clean,” with a camera that can identify and avoid pet droppings.
 Instead of smearing it all over the floor, the device will gracefully avoid the poop and even snap a picture and text it to your phone if you’re out, the company says.

-The $849 vacuum, released last week, relies on an AI-boosted brain and camera system to identify objects on the floor in real-time.
+The $849 vacuum, released last week, relies on an artificial intelligence-boosted brain and camera system to identify objects on the floor in real-time.
 It’s designed to be a “thoughtful, collaborative cleaning partner” suited for people who want tech to serve them better, iRobot says in a news release.
 For the company that pioneered robot vacuums, it represents a significant upgrade.

-“Smart home products often fail to live up to consumer expectations when they lack context of the home, cannot learn independently and require complex programming for basic functionality,” said iRobot CEO Colin Angle.
-“We think we can deliver a (smart) home (product) that actually meets your need.”
+“Smart home products often fail to live up to consumer expectations when they lack context of the home, cannot learn independently and require complex programming for basic functionality,” iRobot CEO Colin Angle said.
+“We think we can deliver a [smart] home [product] that actually meets your need.”

 But there’s a catch: Accessing these features requires that you share sensitive household data.